Futhark/ngx-observable-input/README.md

 ## Default value

 Since version 3.0.0 the behavior of unused (not set) input attributes has changed.
 Previously the observable was `undefined`.
-Now the observable is initiated by an `defaultValue` argument provided to decorator: `@ObservableInput(defaultValue: any)`.
+Now the observable is initiated by a `defaultValue` argument provided to the decorator: `@ObservableInput(defaultValue: any)`.
 This allows developer to safely subscribe to such observables without null-checking first.

 ## Usage recommendation / naming convention